 - You have an AuthPoint identity provider (IdP) certificate (see Certificate Management)

-To start, you must download the metadata file from the Resources page in the AuthPoint management UI.
-Once you have the metadata file, you can configure Tableau.
+To start, you must download the metadata file from the Certificate Management page in the AuthPoint management UI.
+After you have the metadata file, you can configure Tableau.

 - Log in to WatchGuard Cloud.